-- v) original receipts, invoices and/or other applicable supporting documents for the expenditures requiring reimbursement. - 6.5.6 The licensed charity must implement and adhere to a written conflict of interest policy that covers employees with financial and/or human resource decision-making authority.
-Those required to comply with the conflict of interest policy include: - a) board members; - b) directors; - c) individuals employed in senior management positions such as CEO or executive directors, and CFO or controller; - d) individuals who have signing authority on any bank accounts where charitable proceeds are held or maintained; and - e) any employee with financial and/or human resource decision making authority.
-(Amended Apr 2016) - 6.5.6.1 Employees required to comply with the conflict of interest policy as per subsection 6.5.6 must sign a conflict of interest declaration.
-The conflict of interest declaration must state that the employee or board member: - a) understands the conflict of interest policy; - b) has disclosed all conflicts of interest, and; - c) will disclose any conflicts of interest as they arise.
-(Added Apr 2016) - 6.5.6.2 The licensed charity must have a process for addressing a conflict of interest.
-(Added Apr 2016) - 6.5.7 The licensed charity and sub-charity must maintain a complete list of all fixed assets with an individual purchase price greater than or equal to \$2,500.
-The listing must include the capital assets purchased by the licensed charity and sub-charities and at minimum must include: - a) original cost; - b) date of purchase; - c) program asset was purchased for;
+- 6.5.5 The licensed charity must implement and adhere to a written conflict of interest policy that covers employees with financial and/or human resource decision-making authority.
+Those required to comply with the conflict of interest policy include: - a) board members; - b) directors; - c) individuals employed in senior management positions such as CEO or executive directors, and CFO or controller; - d) individuals who have signing authority on any bank accounts where charitable proceeds are held or maintained; and - e) any employee with financial and/or human resource decision making authority. - 6.5.6 Employees required to comply with the conflict of interest policy as per subsection 6.5.5 must sign a conflict of interest declaration.
+The conflict of interest declaration must state that the employee or board member: - a) understands the conflict of interest policy; - b) has disclosed all conflicts of interest, and; - c) will disclose any conflicts of interest as they arise. - 6.5.7 The licensed charity must have a process for addressing a conflict of interest. - 6.5.8 The licensed charity and sub-charity must maintain a complete list of all fixed assets with an individual purchase price greater than or equal to \$2,500.
+The listing must include the capital assets purchased by the licensed charity and sub-charities and at minimum must include: - a) original cost; - b) date of purchase; - c) program asset was purchased for; - d) location of asset or the individual responsible or in possession of the asset (e.g., vehicle); and - e) date of sale (when disposed).

-SUBJECT: MINIMUM INTERNAL CONTROL STANDARDS d) location of asset or the individual responsible or in possession of the asset (e.g., vehicle); and date of sale (when disposed).
-(Amended Jun 2017) 6.5.8 Assets with a purchase price between \$2,500 and \$50,000 must be tracked for a minimum of five years.
-(Amended Jun 2017) 6.5.9 Assets greater than or equal to \$50,000 must be tracked until sold or until there is no longer a useful life.
-6.5.10 Assets sold or transferred by means of a non-arm's length transaction must be disposed of at fair market value.
-AGLC may request an appraisal supporting the value of the transaction.
-6.5.11 The licensed charity must ensure that assets are safeguarded with proper locks, key controls and sign out procedures.
-6.5.12 (Deleted Apr 2016) 6.5.13 A full accounting of all sources of funding and disbursements for all charitable casino funded programs must be maintained.
+- 6.5.9 Assets with a purchase price between \$2,500 and \$50,000 must be tracked for a minimum of five years. - 6.5.10 Assets greater than or equal to \$50,000 must be tracked until sold or until there is no longer a useful life. - 6.5.11 Assets sold or transferred by means of a non-arm's length transaction must be disposed of at fair market value.
+AGLC may request an appraisal supporting the value of the transaction. - 6.5.12 The licensed charity must ensure that assets are safeguarded with proper locks, key controls and sign out procedures. - 6.5.13 A full accounting of all sources of funding and disbursements for all charitable casino funded programs must be maintained.
 All disbursements must be supported by invoices or receipts.
 AGLC must have access to all records and may make copies of such records and remove them for further examination.
-(Added Apr 2021)